cozy/cozy-ui/react/Viewer/Readme.md

 ### Special case: client-side encrypted files

 When a file is client-side encrypted, it is not possible to get the download link from the server anymore.
-Hence, an additional `currentURL` prop must be given to the `<Viewer>`, that redirects to the decrypted file.
+Hence, an additional `currentURL` prop must be eventually given to the `<Viewer>`.
+This URL is the decrypted file, asynchronously provided by the app.